Tribe-Turing/FE_Tribe/README.md

    - Open http://localhost:3000 to view it in the browser.
    - The page will reload if you make edits.

+## Installation for backend server
+Installation steps can be found here in the [Backend README](https://github.com/Tribe-Turing/be_tribe#readme)

 # Challenges and Wins

 # Features